Windward Passage: Geology

 The Septentrional-Oriente fault zone passes through the Windward Passage from the southern coast of Cuba to the northern coast of Hispaniola.
 During the Holocene the slip rate between these two islands was 9 ± 3 mm/year.
 The Septentrional Fault extends east at least to the still active Mona Rift in the Mona Passage, where extension occurs between Hispaniola and Puerto Rico.
 The last rupture of this fault occurred in 1842; the resulting earthquake and tsunami devastated Cap Haitien.
 Considerable seismic hazard continues to exist on this fault:

-The Windward Passage region was studied in detail by a voyage of the E/V Nautilus in August 2014, assisted by the ROV Hercules.
+The Windward Passage region was studied in detail by a voyage of the EV Nautilus in August 2014, assisted by the ROV Hercules.
 This expedition provided measurements of water circulation through the straight, as well as observations of animal life on the deep continental shelf.